judasgutenberg/Disturbatron/README.md

 Audio is from a resistor-capacitor mid-pass filter attached to GPIO #13 (which can do PWM).
 Only one audio channel is needed.
 A0 on an ads1115 reads the voltage of the lead-acid battery through a two-resistor voltage divider that reduces the voltage by about 90% so that it falls within the voltage range of the ads1115.

+I'm finding the solar panel is not enough to recharge the 12v battery with diminished October sunshine.

 TODO: make a variant that works with LoRa, probably controlled by a special-purpose app similar to the website currently being used.
 But LoRa is really hard to use.
 433 MHz seems ideal.